ExpressTaxExempt

 Part XI - Qualifying Distributions

-• Enter expenses, contributions, gifts, etc.
+• Enter expenses, contributions, gifts, program-related

 • Line 2: